jtorde/lqr_continuous/Readme.md

 # Finite-horizon Continous LQR #

-Simple example of the solution of the following problem:
+Simple example of the solution to the following problem:

 ![](./equations.svg)